Rosenberg2002/P2P-STA_fe/README.md

 1. Complete the setup steps (1–3 above).
 2. Access the [file list](https://tracker-server-467x.onrender.com/home).
 3. Download the desired `.torrent` files and move them to the `manage_torrent/torrent` folder.
-4. Open the terminal:
+4. Open the previous terminal:
-   - From the main menu, select **Option 2: Download Files**.
+   - From the MENU, select **2.
+Download Files**.
    - Enter the `.torrent` file name (e.g., `filename.torrent`) and press Enter.
 5. The file will begin downloading.